Tonograf - A Germanium Equialiser

 But it was certainly not easy to replicate this beauty.
 It took a number of years on and off.
 The inductors used within had to be analysed and custom pieces made by our transformer supplier in the UK.
 The mid inductor is wound in-house on our own winding machine as the tolerances here directly impact the position of those mid frequency points.
 The original germanium transistors are pretty much unobtanium nowadays, so we had to do extensive trials of various surrogate parts into the original TAB unit until we had something that behaved exactly as the originals did.
 A small number of features were added including an extra mid-band frequency, the ability to both cut or boost the mids (original is boost only), three frequency choices for the HF shelf, and a bypass switch.
 Other than that the original design is completely unchanged.
 We have also managed to employ the detented LF and HF controls as per the original which have a pleasant tactile feel to them.

 The design utilises input and output transformers of the highest quality, made by Lundahl in Sweden.
 Panasonic, AVX and Vishay capacitors are used throughout, along with Vishay and Yageo resistors.
 The attention to detail in both build quality and sound quality is extensive, as is done with every Atomic Analog product.
+As with all our products this unit has a standard two year warranty.

 The price per module is 155,000 ISK